 I do not accept this at all.
 It seems to me that you are unwilling to address the clearly presented difference between not believing in something because of a lack of positive reason to believe and disbelieving in something because of positive reasons to believe it is not true.

 I don't believe there is an invisible ghost in the room with me because I have no reason to believe such a ghost exists.
 But I also have absolute not reason to believe that it doesn't.
-My lack of belief, and my working assumption that there are no such ghosts, is based on lack of reason to believe and the extraordinary nature of the claim "ghosts exist".
+My lack of belief and my working assumption that there are no such ghosts are based on lack of reason to believe the extraordinary nature of the claim "ghosts exist."

-I don't believe there is a glowing purple ghost in the room with me because if there was I would see it.
-Thus, I have specific evidence that no such being is in my room, in addition to the above considerations.
+I don't believe there is a glowing purple ghost in the room with me.
+Because if there were, I would see it.
+Thus, I have specific evidence that no such being is in my room--in addition to the above considerations.

 >Chad3: 1.
 The vast majority of people believe that Martians